AERodgers/Praat-Scripts/segmental analysis/README.txt

 # 4. There may be other errors.
 Please make sure you are happy with the results this script provides.
 # 5. Please get in touch if you have any suggestions.
 (I am aware of a certain amount of redundancy
 #    in the vowel and consonant procedures.
 I will make this more efficient at a later date.)

+# UPDATES
+# V1.01: added version control to warn if incompatible version of Praat (pre v.6.x) is being used.
+##USER INPUT